rcsb/py-rcsbsearchapi/README.md

 ## Developers

-For information about building and developing `rcsbsearch`, see [CONTRIBUTING.md](CONTRIBUTING.md)
+For information about building and developing `rcsbsearchapi`, see [CONTRIBUTING.md](CONTRIBUTING.md)